4 Things you need To know - counselling trans clients

 As an LGBTQ counsellor and trans ally, I've dedicated this blog to share some info/resources with fellow counsellors who would like to work more with trans clients.

-Today I list, 4 things you need to know counselling trans clients.
+Today I list, 4 things you need to know when counselling trans clients.

 1 - Trans history, laws and societal attitudes